 On average, cats have about four kittens per litter1.
 Many factors go into this, though, including the size, breed, and health of the mother cat.
 For instance, healthy cats tend to have more kittens, likely because more fertilized eggs were able to develop completely.

 The world’s largest litter of kittens was born in 19702, when a Burmese/Siamese mix had a litter of 19 kittens.
 Four of the kittens were stillborn, but they were still added to the total.
 This queen (the name for an unspayed female of breeding age) still holds the world record for the largest litter of kittens.
 All of the surviving kittens were male except for one, strangely enough.

-Most cats will not have litters this big, though – not even close.
-There are many factors that affect how many kittens your average house cat has in a litter.
-But even if everything works out perfectly, most cats will never have more than 12 kittens in a litter.
+Most cats will not have litters this big, though, not even close.
+Multiple factors affect how many kittens the average house cat will have in a litter.
+But even if everything works out perfectly, the typical cat will never have more than 12 kittens in a litter.

 Many factors that affect litter sizes are out of our hands.
 We can’t change our cat’s genetics, for instance.
 However, there are some factors that we can control.

 In many cases, cat owners often want their cats to have more kittens.
 After all, who doesn’t want more balls of fluff running around?